redZeroZero/sqlBuilder/README.md

 ### Installation

-1. Clone this repository (or add it as a Git submodule) and run `mvn -q -DskipTests package` to install it to your local Maven cache.
+1. Clone this repository (or add it as a Git submodule) and run `mvn -q -DskipTests package` from the repo root to build both modules and install the core jar into your local Maven cache.
 2. Add the dependency to your application:

    **Maven**